Russian conquest of the Caucasus: South of the mountains

-Before the Russians came
+Background

 From the days of the Roman Empire, Transcaucasia was usually a borderland between two empires, often centered in Constantinople and Persia.
 Areas would shift from one empire to the other, their rulers would have varying degrees of independence and the common people suffered much from the wars.
 Local rulers were often vassals of one empire or the other, but this could vary from complete subjection to a few empty words.
 Much depended on the size and proximity of the suzerain's army.
 By around 1750, the area was divided between Turkish and Persian vassals.
 The western two-thirds was inhabited by Georgians, an ancient Christian people, and the eastern third mostly by Azeris, Turkic Muslims who emerged as a people at an uncertain date.
 Russia had long held Astrakhan at the north end of the Caspian and was pushing close to the Black Sea.
 There were also Cossacks along the Terek River who would soon grow into the North Caucasus Line.